ulassahillioglu/Facebook-Post-ID-Finder-using-Python-with-PyQt5/README.md

+IMPORTANT// This program is outdated and may not work as intended.
+I'll update this with many more specifications in the future.

 # Facebook-Post-ID-Finder
 WARNING: This tool is used to scrape Post ID of Embedded, Album and Text posts.
 Posts with permalinks might throw an error!